Freegle/iznik-server-go/README.md

 * Users (including the logged in user via a JWT)

 What doesn't work:
+* Chat
+* Settings
+* ChitChat
+* Stories
+* Volunteer Ops
+* Stats

+What this server is not for:
 * Access to data which is private to moderators.
 * Write-access or any kind of actions.
-...which is done using the older PHP API.
+...which are done using the older PHP API.

 ## Funding
 The development has been funded by Freegle for use in the UK,